Integrals of logarithmic forms on semi-algebraic sets and a generalized Cauchy formula Part II: generalized Cauchy formula: Face map and cubical differential

 \section{Face map and cubical differential}

-Recall that a subcomplex $L$ of a simplicial complex $K$ is called a full subcomplex , if all the vertices of a simplex $\si$ in $K$ belong to $L$, then $\si$ belongs to $L$. \begin{definition}[Good triangulation] We define a family $\cal L$ of subsets of $P^n$ by
+Recall that a subcomplex $L$ of a simplicial complex $K$ is called a full subcomplex , if a simplex $\si$ in $K$ belong to $L$ whenever all the vertices of $\si$ are in $L$. \begin{definition}[Good triangulation] We define a family $\cal L$ of subsets of $P^n$ by

 where $H_{J_j}$ are cubical faces of $P^n$.
 In short, a member of $\cal L$ is the union of several cubical faces.
-A finite semi-algabraic triangulation $K$ of $P^n$ is called a good triangulation if $K$ satisfies the following conditions. \begin{enumerate} \item The divisor $\bold D^n$ is a subcomplex of $K$. \item The map $\Phi_K:\,|K|\to P^n$ is facewise regular embedding. cf. Remark \ref{facewise regular embedding}. \item Each element $L_i\in \cal L$ is a full subcomplex of $K$ i.e. there exists a full subcomplex $M_i$ of $K$ such that $L_i=|M_i|$. \item For $i=1,\cdots,n$, the subsets $\{|z_i|\leq 1\}$ are subcomplexes of $K$. \end{enumerate}
+A finite semi-algebraic triangulation $K$ of $P^n$ is called a good triangulation if $K$ satisfies the following conditions. \begin{enumerate} \item The divisor $\bold D^n$ is a subcomplex of $K$. \item The map $\Phi_K:\,|K|\to P^n$ is facewise regular embedding. cf. Remark \ref{facewise regular embedding}. \item Each element $L_i\in \cal L$ is a full subcomplex of $K$ i.e. there exists a full subcomplex $M_i$ of $K$ such that $L_i=|M_i|$. \item For $i=1,\cdots,n$, the subsets $\{|z_i|\leq 1\}$ are subcomplexes of $K$. \end{enumerate}

 \end{definition} In particular, if $K$ is a good triangulation, then for any simplex $\si$ of $K$ and $L_i\in \cal L$, the intersection $\si\cap L_i$ is a (simplicial) face of $\si$.
 This is the primary reason to consider the condition (3).